Neuroscience · Body

 Dopamine: The Authorization Code

-The most common misunderstanding in pop neuroscience is labeling dopamine as the "pleasure molecule."
-Dopamine is the molecule of anticipation, motivation, and pursuit.
+The most common misunderstanding in pop neuroscience is labeling dopamine the "pleasure molecule."
+Dopamine is really the molecule of anticipation, motivation, and pursuit.
 In energy terms, dopamine is the authorization code that unlocks ATP.

 Major dopaminergic pathways in the human brain.
 When dopamine baseline is healthy, these circuits authorize ATP spending in the prefrontal cortex and motor systems.
-When dopamine drops, the same mitochondria are still functional — they just don't get the permission slip.
+When dopamine drops, the same mitochondria are still functional; they just don't get the permission slip.
 (Image: Patrick J. Lynch, CC-BY-SA, via Wikimedia Commons)

 Acetylcholine: The Lens of Computational Efficiency